qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-4-1.rst

 The plan
 ========

-We want to create a new window with user name and password fields that pops up when the user clicks the "post" button.
-Provided the fields aren't empty, their values should be used in the YQL request that posts the Tweet.
+We want to create a new window with user name and password fields that pops up when the Twitter application starts.
+The values will be used to retrieve the user's list of Tweets.
 Seems simple enough, so let's get right down to business.

 .. _pages/tutorials/tutorial-part-4-1#creating_the_login_window: